message/iata/ES.md

 - passengers transiting through Spain to a non-Schengen Member State.
 3. Passengers must have:
 - a negative COVID-19 NAAT or antigen test taken at most 48 hours before arrival.
 The test result must be in English, French, German, Spanish or accompanied by a certified Spanish translation; or
-- a COVID-19 vaccination certificate stating that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech, Serum Institute of India, Sinopharm or Sinovac at least 14 days before arrival; or
+- a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech, Serum Institute of India, Sinopharm or Sinovac at least 14 days before arrival; or
 - a COVID-19 recovery certificate issued at least 11 days after the positive COVID-19 NAAT test result.
 The sample for the certificate must have been taken at most 180 days before arrival.
 This does not apply to:
 - passengers younger than 12 years;
-- passengers arriving from Australia, China (People's Rep.), Hong Kong (SAR China), Japan, Israel, Korea (Rep.), Macao (SAR China), New Zealand, Rwanda, Singapore, Thailand or United Kingdom;
+- passengers arriving from Australia, Austria, Bulgaria, China (People's Rep.), Czechia, Finland, Hong Kong (SAR China), Hungary, Iceland, Israel, Japan, Korea (Rep.), Macao (SAR China), Malta, New Zealand, Romania, Rwanda, Singapore, Slovakia, Thailand or United Kingdom;
-- passengers arriving from Nordland in Norway;
-- passengers arriving from Aland or Lansi-Suomi in Finland;
+- passengers arriving from Bayern, Berlin, Brandenburg, Bremen, Hamburg, Hessen, Mecklenburg-Vorpommern, Niedersachsen, Nordrhein-Westfalen, RheinlandPfalz, Sachsen, Sachsen-Anhalt, Schleswig-Holstein or Tharingen in Germany, from Panonska Hrvatska in Croatia, from Syddanmark in Denmark, from Corsica, Martinique or Mayotte in France, from Anatoliki Makedonia Thraki, Ipeiros, Peloponnisos or Voreio Aigaio in Greece, from Abruzzo, Emilia-Romagna, Friuli-Venezia Giulia, Lazio, Liguria, Lombardia, Marche, Molise, Piemonte, Provincia Autonoma di Bolzano/Bozen, Provincia Autonoma di Trento, Puglia, Serdegna, Toscana, Umbria or Veneto in Italy, from Innlandet, More og Romsdal, Nordland, Rogaland, Trondelag, Vestland or Viken in Norway, from Lodzkie, Slaskie, Swietokrzyskie, Dolnoslaskie, Kujawsko-Pomorskie, Lubelskie, Lubuskie Malopolskie, Mazowiecki regionalny, Opolskie, Podkarpackie, Podlaskie, Pomorskie, Warminsko-Mazurskie, Wielkopolskie or Zachodniopomorskie in Poland, and from Madeira in Portugal;
 - deadheading crew.
-- effective 21 June 2021, passengers arriving from Bayern, Berlin, Brandenburg, Bremen, Hamburg, Hessen, Mecklenburg-Vorpommern, Niedersachsen, Nordrhein-Westfalen, RheinlandPfalz, Sachsen, Sachsen-Anhalt, Schleswig-Holstein or Tharingen in Germany, from Panonska Hrvatska in Croatia, from Syddanmark in Denmark, from Corsica, Martinique or Mayotte in France, from Anatoliki Makedonia Thraki, Ipeiros, Peloponnisos or Voreio Aigaio in Greece, from Abruzzo, Emilia-Romagna, Friuli-Venezia Giulia, Lazio, Liguria, Lombardia, Marche, Molise, Piemonte, Provincia Autonoma di Bolzano/Bozen, Provincia Autonoma di Trento, Puglia, Serdegna, Toscana, Umbria or Veneto in Italy, from Innlandet, More og Romsdal, Nordland, Rogaland, Trondelag, Vestland or Viken in Norway, from Lodzkie, Slaskie, Swietokrzyskie, Dolnoslaskie, Kujawsko-Pomorskie, Lubelskie, Lubuskie Malopolskie, Mazowiecki regionalny, Opolskie, Podkarpackie, Podlaskie, Pomorskie, Warminsko-Mazurskie, Wielkopolskie or Zachodniopomorskie in Poland, and from Madeira in Portugal.
 4. Passengers entering or transiting through Spain must complete an "FCS Health Control Form" before departure at <a href="https://www.spth.gob.es/">https://www.spth.gob.es/</a> or via the Spain Travel Health-SpTH App.
 This will generate a QR code which must be presented upon arrival.
 - This does not apply to deadheading crew.
 5. Passengers could be subject to quarantine for up to 10 days; details can be found at <a href="https://tinyurl.com/ucevbmtc">https://tinyurl.com/ucevbmtc</a>